zephyrize/TAGNet/Readme.md

 ​	---dataset.json

-The `xxx` represents the serial number of the data.
+The `xxx` represents the serial number of the raw data.
 The file `dataset.json` stores path information for each data and will be generated while preprocessing raw data (CT images).

 #### Data preprocess